Skip to content

 Step 4 - Testing & Deployment

 Your lab is complete and ready for learners!
-In this final step, you’ll deploy your lab to the Instruqt platform and test it as a learner would experience it.
-This ensures everything works correctly before sharing it with others.
+Since you’ve been pushing changes to GitHub throughout this guide, your lab has been automatically deploying to the Instruqt platform.
+In this final step, you’ll test it as a learner would experience it to ensure everything works correctly.

 Check that all your infrastructure components are working: